 Fish Cays which are located five miles (8km) to the northeast, form the Little Ambergris and Fish Cays Nature Reserve.

 The island also excels as a destination for

-paddle boarding, eco-tourism, and as a stop for boat trips.
-Dues to its isolated location in the Turks and Caicos, those visiting will likely be from the private island retreat of Ambergris Cay, which is home to an all-inclusive resort and vacation homes.
+paddle boarding, ecotourism, and as a stop for boat trips.
+Dues to its isolated location in the Turks and Caicos, those visiting will likely be from the private island retreat of Ambergris Cay, which is home to the all-inclusive

 Terrain and Environment

 Little Ambergris Cay is a very low elevation island, and the highest point is a 25 foot (8m) dune on the northeast coast.

 The island supports a beautiful and varied systems of sandy dune bushlands, and interior shallow channels.
 Birdlife,

 Turks and Caicos rock iguanas, bonefish, sharks, stingrays, turtles, conch, and more can be found on and around the cay.

 It’s interesting to note that 1879 when the island was being surveyed in relation to the purchase of adjacent Big Ambergris Cay, it was described as “composed of loose sand thrown up by the Sea, the interior being a swamp covered at flood tides and not worth the expense of a survey”.
 Today, the unique wetland environment of the cay is appreciated more!